wwarthen/RomWBW/Source/Doc/SystemGuide.md

 | C: 0x00                                | D: Interrupt Mode                      |
 |                                        | E: IVT Size                            |

 Return current Interrupt Mode (D) of the system.
-Also return the number of Interrupt Vector Table (IVT) entries in IVT Size (E). interrupt mode in D and size of interrupt vector table in E. For IM1, the size of the table is the number of vectors chained together.
+Also return the number of Interrupt Vector Table (IVT) entries in IVT (E).
+For IM1, the size of the table is the number of vectors chained together.
 For IM2, the size of the table is the number of slots in the vector table.
-The Status (A) is a standard
-HBIOS result code.
+The Status (A) is a standard HBIOS result code.

 #### SYSINT Subfunction 0x10 -- Get Interrupt (INTGET)